wassimj/topologicPy/README-windows.md

 Scroll down and look for the latest release and choose the *Windows win64-x64 Installer*

-6. **Install cppyy 2.0.0 via pip**: This is needed at runtime by the topologic module:
+6. **Install cppyy 2.0.X via pip**: This is needed at runtime by the topologic module:

 Go to the Start Menu in the lower left corner Search for the Visual Studio 2017 Folder and expand it Choose *x64 Native Tools Command Prompt.* In the window that appears type:
 ```
-pip install cppyy
+pip install --upgrade --force-reinstall
 ```
 If the command pip is not found, install pip
 ```